-There are two intrusive carbonatite bodies on the property.
+There are two larger intrusive carbonatite bodies related to s specific magmatic phase combined as Lofdal Intrusive Complex.
 The Main Intrusion is an early stage calcitic body some two kilometers in strike length which does not carry significant amounts of rare earths but has potential for niobium and uranium mineralization.
 The smaller Emanya plug is some 350 meters in diameter in outcrop and carries anomalous concentrations of rare earths typically in the range of 0.2-1% TREO but is not enriched in heavy rare earths.